List of Super League seasons: Individual performances

-Top Scorers
+Top scorers

 Man of Steel

 The Man of Steel Award is given to the Super League Player of the Season.
 Various methods of determining the seasons best player have been employed throughout the awards history.
 The current method involves points being designated to players by a select panel following each fixture.
 The award is also known as the Steve Prescott Man of Steel, posthumously named after the former St Helens player who established the Steve Prescott Foundation to raise money for cancer research whilst fighting his own battle with cancer, which he tragically lost in 2013.

-Harry Sunderland Trophy Winner
+Harry Sunderland Trophy / Rob Burrow Award winner

-The Harry Sunderland Trophy is awarded to the Man of the Match of the Super League Grand Final.
-The award predates Super League and was previously awarded to the Man of the Match of the Rugby League Premiership Final.
+The Harry Sunderland Trophy was awarded to the Man of the Match of the Super League Grand Final.
+The award predated the Super League and was previously awarded to the Man of the Match of the Rugby League Premiership Final.
+From the 2024 season, the honour was renamed to the Rob Burrow Award in tribute to the former Leeds and Great Britain scrum-half who had raised awareness and funds for charity after being diagnosed with motor neuron disease.

-† = denotes a player who won the trophy but played on the losing team in the final.